-The ACG’s fellowship programs allow mid-career professionals and academics to complete in-depth research while meeting with their transatlantic counterparts.
-The programs are designed to broaden fellows’ professional experiences and world-views and to enable them to establish working relationships overseas.
-Most fellows use this opportunity as a stepping stone to advance their career.
+The ACG’s fellowship programs allow professionals and academics in the relatively early stages of their careers to complete in-depth research while meeting with their transatlantic counterparts.
+The programs are designed to broaden fellows’ professional experiences and worldviews and to enable them to establish working relationships overseas.
+Most fellows use this opportunity as a stepping stone to advance their careers.

 What are the responsibilities of a fellow?

-Before traveling, McCloy and Kellen Fellows are expected to produce a detailed, day-by-day itinerary outlining with whom they will meet and when.
-The ACG encourages fellows to have at least two to three appointments day.
-While abroad, the fellows must explore the subjects proposed in their application unless a new topic has been approved by the ACG.
-Upon returning from overseas, fellows must submit a 4,000-word analytical report based on the results of the research they conducted.
+Before traveling, Fellows are expected to produce a detailed, day-by-day itinerary outlining with whom they will meet and when.
+The ACG encourages fellows to have at least two to three daily appointments.
+While abroad, the fellows must explore the subjects proposed in their application unless the ACG has approved a new topic.
+Upon returning from overseas, fellows must submit a 4,000-word analytical report based on the research results they conducted.
 If fellows produce any additional materials – including but not limited to news articles, blogs, podcasts, etc. – they should be shared with the ACG.

 What do fellows receive?

-The McCloy and Kellen Fellowships provide a $5,000 stipend to cover the cost of transatlantic airfare and room and board for a minimum of 21 days.
-The Hunt and Goldman Fellowships provide a $7,500 stipend to allow for a minimum of 28 days of travel.
+Fellows receive a $7,000 stipend to cover the cost of transatlantic airfare and room and board for a minimum of 21 days.

-The initial stipend payment will have $1,000 withheld pending submission of a final report.
+The initial stipend payment will have $1,000 withheld pending the submission of a final report.

 What are the qualifications to apply?

-The McCloy and Kellen fellows must be either a U.S. citizen living in the United States or a German citizen living in Germany.
-Fellows must have completed a bachelor’s degree (or equivalent) and must be 40 years of age or under.
-The Hunt and Goldman fellowships require that you are in the final stages of pursuing or recently completed a Ph.D.
+The McCloy Fellows requires you to be either a U.S. citizen living in the United States or a German citizen living in Germany.
+Fellows must have completed a bachelor’s degree (or equivalent) and must be in the relatively early stages of their careers.
+The Hunt fellowship requires that you are in the final stages of pursuing or have recently completed a Ph.D.